-All Applications will be ranked according to a scoring matrix and associated scoring criteria and points for a total of 100 points.
+All Preapplications were ranked according to a scoring matrix and associated scoring criteria and points for a total of 100 points.
 Each scoring criteria will be based on a range.
 An application will receive more points for more fully achieving the standard evaluated.
 In the event of a tie in scoring, the Scoring and Ranking Committee will recommend the project that will be funded with requested CDBG-CV funds.
-The scoring criteria below will be followed:
+The scoring criteria is found in the preapplication documentation.